Opinion | This Is America

 This is why D.C.
 Mayor Muriel Bowser’s request for deployment of the National Guard was initially denied.
 And why the Capitol police appeared to welcome in the rioters—removing blockades, stepping aside, posing for selfies, and barely using force.

-It is why when thousands of White men and women showed up at the Capitol and made their way inside, looting and vandalizing—desecrating our what’s been called our symbol of democracy—more than 100 members of Congress can still go along with and politicize baseless claims of election fraud.
+It is why when thousands of White men and women showed up at the Capitol and made their way inside, looting and vandalizing—desecrating what’s been called our symbol of democracy—more than 100 members of Congress can still go along with and politicize baseless claims of election fraud.

 White people are scared.
 Some are afraid of being the minority.
 And the others are afraid of those who are afraid of being the minority.